 An outsourcing partnership is a mutually beneficial relationship between two businesses.
-And because it's a partnership, the responsibilities of training and managing offshore staff are shared between the client and the service provider.
-This is how an actively managed relationship in outsourcing functions.
+And because it’s a partnership, the responsibilities of training and managing offshore staff are shared by the client and service provider.
+This is how an actively managed outsourcing relationship works between them.

 Leverage Expertise Without Losing Control